Old Summer Palace

 Along with Peking University , Qīnghuá University is China's most-famous academic institution.

 A dark and forbidding venue down a suitably grimy alley.
 A lot of metal acts play here, so if you’re a fan of guitar solos and making...

 28 Qinghua Xilu; 清华西路28号 · interesting places nearby

 Located northwest of the city centre, the Old Summer Palace was laid out in the 12th century.
-The ever-capable Jesuits were later employed by Emperor Qianlong to fashion European-style palaces for the gardens, incorporating elaborate fountains and baroque statuary.
+The ever-capable Jesuits were subsequently employed by Emperor Qianlong in the 18th century to fashion European-style palaces for the gardens, incorporating elaborate fountains and baroque statuary.
 In 1860, during the Second Opium War, British and French troops torched and looted the palace, an event forever inscribed in Chinese history books as a low point in China’s humiliation by foreign powers.

 The subdued marble ruins of the Palace Buildings Scenic Area (Xīyánglóu Jǐngqū) can be mulled over in the Eternal Spring Garden (Chángchūn Yuán) in the northeast of the park, near the east gate.
 There were once more than 10 buildings here, designed by Giuseppe Castiglione and Michael Benoist.
 The buildings were only partially destroyed during the 1860 Anglo-French looting and the structures apparently remained usable for quite some time afterwards.
 However, the ruins were gradually picked over and carted away by local people all the way up to the 1970s.